lmeullibre/osrs-scripts/README.md

 ## DW Intelligent High Alcher
-Complex tool which monitorizes the most profitable items from grand exchange, buys them and alchs them for a 100% guaranteed profit.
+Tool which monitorizes the most profitable items from grand exchange, buys them and alchs them for a 100% guaranteed profit.

 ## DW AutoTrader